Zacky-YG/Learning_Repo/LetsDefend/SOC.md

 - Ways to determine if mail is spoof
   - Check SMTP address with domain's SPF, DKIM, DMARC, and MX records (records can be extracted using Mxtoolbox).
 - Reading Email Header
-  - Definition: header contains info about sender, receipent, and date.
+  - Definition: header contains info about sender, recipient, and date.
 It also contains other components such as 'Return-Path'.
   - Notable components
     - From
     - To
     - Date
-    - Subject
+    - Subject:
-    - Return-Path: aka Repy-To.
+    - Return-Path: aka Reply-To.
 Upon replying, it will send to the address indicated in this field.
     - Domain Key and DKIM Signatures: email signatures for authentication.
     - Message-ID: Unique Email ID
     - MIME-Version: aka Multipurpose Internet Mail Extensions; a coding standard. non-text contents converts into text and sent via SMTP (Simple Mail Transfer Protocol).
-    - Received: A list of email servers which passed through before arriving reipent's inbox.
+    - Received: A list of email servers which passed through before arriving recipient's inbox.
     - X-Spam Status: Spam score of email message.

 # Sec 5: Detecting Web Attacks